Enter the Secret Realm

 “We’re taking a Spirit Trail,” Kris said, his voice low, almost conspiratorial.
 “Here’s how it works.
 Think of one or two things you loved about the Waterlands when you were there.
 Feel yourself there again.
 Concentrate until it feels real.”

 Jaime closed his eyes.
-The incredible rush of river water, the sunlight on his back, the thrill of finding a special, magical stone in the river—he let those sensations wash over him until the memories pulsed and felt alive.
+The incredible rush of river water, diving off the cliff into clear emerald water, the thrill of finding a special, magical stone in the river—he let those sensations wash over him until the memories pulsed and felt alive.

 “Dearest Maiden of the Forest,” Kris murmured into a crystal unlike any Jaime had ever seen.
 It was made from the heart of a petrified tree, crystallized and shaped into a prism of clear amber.
 It glowed faintly in Kris’s hand.
 “I will arrive with my nephew, Jaime, to visit.”

-Kris slipped an arm around his nephew's shoulders.
+Kris slipped an arm around his shoulder.
 “Now.
 Turn those wonderful memories even brighter.
 Stronger.
 We’ll stand right here, and she’ll take us to where she is.
-This is a Spirit Trail the Maiden, and I made together.
+This is a Spirit Trail we made together.
 It’s our secret—and now it’s yours, too.”
-His smile shone with boyish excitement.
+Their smiles shone with boyish excitement.

 Jaime’s heart raced.
-He was about to walk a secret trail with his uncle to meet the Maiden herself.
+He was about to walk a secret trail with his uncle.
 Childhood dreams stirred inside him.
-He clung to the memory of the river and the Easy Stone he'd selected.
-It gleamed in his hand.
+He clung to the memory of the river and held his magical stone.

 Light bloomed for a second, then everything went back to normal.
 But when Jaime opened his eyes, there was a golden channel of light pouring down through the forest canopy.
 Leaves, pink and white, shimmered like stained glass overhead.
 Before them stretched a narrow river, cliffs rose on either side, and at its end, a waterfall roared.